mozilla/DeepSpeech/doc/TRAINING.rst

 * ``clips/dev.csv``
 * ``clips/test.csv``

-All entries in these CSV files refer to their samples by relative paths.
+Entries in CSV files can refer to samples by their absolute or relative paths.
+Here, the importer produces relative paths.

 To use Common Voice data during training, validation and testing, you pass (comma separated combinations of) their filenames into ``--train_files``\ , ``--dev_files``\ , ``--test_files`` parameters of ``DeepSpeech.py``.